 Appliance Repair: Online Diploma

-Learn about online diplomas in appliance repair.
-This article provides an overview of the content covered in an online or hybrid appliance repair diploma program.
+Learn about online or hybrid appliance repair diploma programs.
 Get information on requirements, common courses, career options and earnings potential to make an informed decision about your education.

 Online diploma programs in appliance repair are extremely rare.
 Most technicians receive their education through on-the-job training or campus-based diploma programs.
 Students can find some entirely online or hybrid programs, however, in the subject.
 These programs prepare graduates for entry-level positions as appliance maintenance and repair workers.
 The coursework often also incorporates heating, ventilation and air conditioning (HVAC) training.
 Students taking the online diploma programs will need to complete practice activities on their own.